sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Certificate and key file inspection
 ===================================

-Sometimes you want to know the details of your key, your certificate file; like:
+Sometimes you want to view the details of your key and/or your certificate file.
+Details like:

-* do the key file and the certificate file belong to each other?
+* do the key and the certificate file go together?
 * when does the certificate expire?
 * what is the DN of the certificate?